 A waiting game

 A little over 20 years ago, an Agence France-Presse report caught my eye; it was news of the world’s first hand transplant.
-Clint Hallam, a New Zealander, who had lost a limb while serving time in a low-security prison (so low-security that he had been using a chainsaw to prune a tree in its grounds when the accident happened), had undergone the operation in secret, in Lyon.
+Clint Hallam, a New Zealander, who had lost a limb while serving time in a low-security prison (so low-security that he had been using a chainsaw to cut some rafters in a roof space when the accident happened), had undergone the operation in secret, in Lyon.

 At the time, I was Scotland editor of the Sunday Times – but after four enjoyable years had decided to freelance from south-west France where, a few years earlier, my wife and I had bought a house.
 Before leaving, I was determined to win a commission from the paper’s magazine; I figured it would serve as a great calling card in securing work from other publishers.
 One of the magazine’s commissioning editors agreed that an interview with Hallam could form the basis of a compelling piece.